nashzxc/ANS_E-DoorLock/README.md

 ### Changing the Default PIN

-The PIN is set in the code (e.g., a `password` variable).
-Update it before uploading:
+The default PIN after flashing the firmware is "1234".
+Update it after uploading to save your new password at the EEPROM:

 ```cpp
 char password[5] = "1234"; // change to your desired 4-digit PIN
 ```

-## License

-*(Add your license here, e.g., MIT, GPL-3.0, etc.)*

-## Contributing
+## Developers

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.
+Nash E. Claridad
+..
+..
+..